SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/06-Homework.md

 For part 3, run the provided sql code to create the **diablo_crud** database in **MySQL Workbench** before you begin.

-Download the database for Part 3 [here](https://videos.softuni.org/resources/java/java-mysql/diablo_database_crud.zip).
+Download the database for part 3 [here](https://videos.softuni.org/resources/java/java-mysql/diablo_database_crud.zip).

 [/slide]